Edgio

 For example, you may redirect requests whose bot score is between 50 and 80% and block requests whose bot score is greater than 80%.

-3. Matches a known good bot (e.g., search bot).
+3. Does the request match a known good bot (e.g., search bot)?

-4. Is spoofing a known good bot.
+4. Does the request spoof a known good bot?

 Key information: